 by Susan McCarthy

-In this first article in a series, learn how to declutter and organize photos whether they belong to your personal collection or they came out of your parents' home when you began clearing their estate.
+Learn how to declutter and organize photos whether they belong to your personal collection or they came out of your parents' home when you began clearing their estate.

 When we cleaned out my mother-in-law’s house after her death, my husband filled two large plastic storage bins with family photos.
 Then we invited his brothers over for a meal, reminiscing, and the division of the pictures.